King's Sutton

-King's Sutton is a village and civil parish in West Northamptonshire, Northamptonshire, England in the valley of the River Cherwell.
-The village is about 4.1 mi south-east of Banbury, Oxfordshire.

-The parish includes the hamlets of Astrop contiguous with eastern end of King's Sutton and Upper Astrop about 1 mi north-east, in the same area as the shrunken villages of Great and Little Purston.
+King's Sutton is a village and civil parish in West Northamptonshire, Northamptonshire, England, in the valley of the River Cherwell.
+It is sited about 4.1 mi south-east of Banbury, Oxfordshire.
+The parish includes the hamlets of Astrop, contiguous with eastern end of King's Sutton, and Upper Astrop, about 1 mi north-east, in the same area as the shrunken villages of Great and Little Purston.

 History

 Early history

 The village toponym means the King's south estate.